echip-from-elab/echip-from-elab.github.io/_posts/2021-03-24-starting-the-adventure.md

 description: "Midlife career change: a disaster or an opportunity?"
 ---

 <!-- PDF generation  -->
 <!-- # First Mamba chiplet in GF 22nm
 ![frontpage](https://github.com/echip-from-elab/echip-from-elab.github.io/blob/main/assets/img/posts/20210324/static_mamba.jpg?raw=true) -->
 <!-- PDF generation  -->

-The field of machine learning has seen a recent surge of interest in **State Space Model (SSM)**-based architectures for handling sequential data.
-For an extended period, **Transformer models** were the de facto standard in sequence modeling, lauded for their powerful representational abilities.
+The field of machine learning has seen a recent surge of interest in **State Space Model (SSM)**-based architectures for handling sequential data[1].
+For an extended period, **Transformer models** were the de facto standard in sequence modeling, lauded for their powerful representational abilities[2].
 However, the continuous expansion of model scales has highlighted a critical limitation: the Transformers' inherent quadratic complexity with respect to token length.
 This characteristic translates directly into considerable computational resource and energy consumption overhead, which has become a significant bottleneck for their continued development and deployment.

 Amidst these challenges, **Mamba**, a newly introduced sequence-to-sequence SSM architecture, has demonstrated exceptional capabilities, surpassing existing model frameworks.
 It not only achieves comparable accuracy to Transformer models on diverse tasks but also offers a substantial leap in computational efficiency, leading to significant reductions in training and inference costs.